The Anisotropic Noise in Stochastic Gradient Descent: Its Behavior of Escaping from Sharp Minima and Regularization Effects: Discussions

 \textbf{Benefits of considering covariance structure.} Previous works on SGD for deep learning typically ignores the covariance structure, as we have shown in this work, which has significant effects on its dynamics behaviors and generalization performance as well.
 The key observation on connecting gradient noise structure with curvature of the loss landscape, especially near the minima, provides a new perspective for understanding why SGD can achieve good generalization in practice.
 Our work is an initial attempt to reveal the non-negligible benefits of SGD's covariance structure.
 More theoretical explorations are needed along this direction.

 \textbf{Effects of learning rate and batch size.} As seen from the SGD dynamics in Eq.~(\ref{eq:sgd}), when the learning rate is too small or batch size is overly large, the magnitude of gradient noise will become small, and thus effects of covariance structure is not obvious as before.
-In these cases, SGD often needs long time for diffusion towards flat minina to obtain better solutions, as shown in existing research~\cite{keskar2016large,hoffer2017,jastrzkebski2017three}.
+In these cases, SGD often needs long time for diffusion towards flat minima to obtain better solutions, as shown in existing research~\citep{keskar2016large,hoffer2017,jastrzkebski2017three}.

-\textbf{Designing optimizers that help to generalize better.} The derived indicator also sheds some light on designing the optimizers that might generalize better than SGD by adding the noise covariance $\Sigma = \lambda_1 u_1 u_1^T$, which can achieve the largest $\Tr (H \Sigma)$ under the constant trace constraint~\eqref{eq:tr_const}.
-We leave the exploration regarding to this as future work.
+\textbf{Designing optimizers that help to generalize better.} The derived indicator also sheds some light on designing the optimizers that might generalize better than SGD by adding the noise along the direction of the maximum eigenvector of Hessian.
+We leave the exploration regarding this as future work.